QihaoJoyHe/PanoNavigation/PanoCross/README.md

 ## Stimuli
 The original panoramic images were not uploaded.
-Instead, the accompanying `PanoCross_Parameters.xlsx` provides detailed metadata for all **60 panoramic street scenes**, including:
+Instead, the accompanying `CrossPanoParameters.xlsx` provides detailed metadata for all **60 panoramic street scenes**, including:
 - `NorthRotation` — the rotation (in degrees) of the true north within each panorama.
 - `RoadRotation1_N` and `RoadRotation2_N` — the angular directions of the two main roads relative to north.
 - `URL` — the link to the corresponding Google Street View panorama.